 Tables are free to book, but if you really wanna do Super Bowl LVII properly, you’ll get their Live & Loud package.
 First-release tickets are $100 and will secure you unlimited open house beer, unlimited open house wings and a juicy half-time cheeseburger to scoff while Rihanna sings.

 One of the most iconic pubs in Newtown is of course The Marlborough Hotel.
 Known for their live music and beer garden, The Marlborough Hotel or the ‘Marly’ has a lively atmosphere that is ideal for the Super Bowl.

-The Marly’s doors will open at 9am on Super Bowl day and the venue will be offering $25 beer buckets, $10 chicken wings, and ‘gameday giveaways’.
+The Marly’s doors will open at 9 am on Super Bowl day and the venue will be offering $25 beer buckets, $12 for half a kilo of chicken wings, $12 bacon and egg rolls, $9 share fries and ‘gameday giveaways’.
 Entry is free, but to avoid being turned away at the door due to capacity limits, you should definitely book ahead.

 The Office Hotel

 Located in the heart of Sydney’s CBD, The Office Hotel is known for its awesome sports bar and huge TV screens.
 You’ll be able to watch the Super Bowl on those big screens nice and early from 8 am on the 13th of February – one of the earliest opening hours in Sydney.

 The kitchen opens at 10:30 am, with special American game day food specials will be available during the game.
 There’s free popcorn and $35 Budweiser buckets, plus a free hat with every bucket.